VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

 In the case you have given consent, we will additionally store an analytics cookie on your device to identify you as a user across browsing sessions.
 The lawful basis for this processing is your prior consent (GDPR Art.6.1a) when agreeing to accept cookies.
 You can revoke your consent at any time with effect for the future via the cookie banner.
 The withdrawal of your consent does not affect the lawfulness of processing based on your consent before its withdrawal.

-3.2.2 For general operational analysis of the Safe{Wallet} app interface, monitoring transaction origins and measuring transaction failure rates to ensure improved service performance and reliability, we process information which constitutes the transaction service database, such as:
+3.2.2 For general operational analysis of the Aureus Safe app interface, monitoring transaction origins and measuring transaction failure rates to ensure improved service performance and reliability, we process information which constitutes the transaction service database, such as:

 1. signatures,
 2. signature\_type,